sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - ![](Images/24.png)

   1. Let's say we have an image of 100 X 100.
   2. Place a 3 x 3 grid on the image.
-For more smoother results you should use a finer grid (like 19 x 19 for the 100 x 100).
+For smoother results you should use a finer grid (like 19 x 19 for the 100 x 100).
-  3. Apply the classification and localization algorithm (discussed in a previous section) to each section of the grid. `bx` and `by` will represent the center point of the object in each grid and will be relative to the box so the range is between 0 and 1 while `bh` and `bw` will represent the height and width of the object, which can be greater than 1.0 but still a floating point value.
+  3. Apply the classification and localization algorithm (discussed in a previous section) to each section of the grid.
+To assign coordinates, we will assume that the upper left corner of the grid cell is (0,0) and the bottom right corner is (1,1); the other co-ordinates are assigned accordingly. `bx` and `by` will represent the center point of the object (relative to the grid cell) while `bh` and `bw` will represent the height and width of the object as fractions of the height and width of the grid cell.
+     Note that `bx` and `by` must lie between 0 and 1, but `bh` and `bw` can be greater than 1.
+Also note that there are alternatives to this mode of parametrization.
   4. Do everything at once with the convolution sliding window.
 If Y shape is 1 x 8 (Pc, bx, by, bh, bw, c1, c2, c3) as we discussed before then the output of the 100 x 100 image should be 3 x 3 x 8.
 Each of the 1 x 1 x 8 that makes up the 3 x 3 x 8 corresponds to one square of the grid.
-  5. Merging the results using predicted localization mid point.
+  5. If an object spans multiple grid cells, then you assign the object to the grid cell which contains the midpoint of the object.
+Therefore, only one grid will predict the occurrence of an object.

-- We have a problem if we have found more than one object in one grid box.
+- We have a problem if we have found more than one object in one grid cell.

 - One of the best advantages that makes the YOLO algorithm popular is that it has a great speed and a Conv net implementation.